-Entity 1 Entity 2 Entity 3 Entity 4 Country UK - - UK Activity Importer of DMFu from China Importer of DMFu - Producer of DMFu Quantity < 100 kg - - 21 kg Applications Preservative - Sells DMFu to textile industry - - Laboratory chemical Expected changes in volumes and applications in 2009?
-No - - No Specific comment Does not manufacture DMFu for inclusion in articles.
-The substance was manufactured in quantities < 1 ton per year for use as a pharmaceutical intermediate.
+Entity 1 Entity 2 Entity 3 Entity 4

+Country UK - - UK

+Activity Importer of Importer - Producer of

+- DMFu from of DMFu DMFu

+China

+Quantity < 100 kg - - 21 kg

+Applications Preservative - - - Laboratory

+Sells DMFu to chemical

+textile industry

+Expected changes in No - - No

+volumes and applications

+in 2009?

+Specific comment Does not manufacture DMFu

+for inclusion in articles.
+The

+substance was manufactured

+in quantities $< 1$ ton per year

+for use as a pharmaceutical